Lower-Cost Neighborhoods with Rising Prices

 Provide resources that help renters become homeowners.
 In many cases, homeowners rather than renters benefit most from rising values because of increased home equity.
 If coordinated with a large public or private development effort, a homeownership strategy could help moderate-income households build wealth.

-Values are still generally affordable, but are experiencing higher than average recent increases in sales prices.
+In dark green areas, values are still generally affordable but are experiencing higher than average recent increases in sales prices.
 While certain areas may be at a tipping point where increased costs could soon displace vulnerable residents, other neighborhoods could be at risk for speculative investment.
+Still other areas, like much of Humboldt Park, continue to see rising prices as values continue to stabilize after the Great Recession.
+Vulnerable areas that are moderate cost but where house prices are not increasing above the area average are included in lighter green.
+These areas are included in order to give practitioners the ability to evaluate the importance of price changes on affordability pressure in different market contexts.

 Assessing vulnerability